-I wrote a blog post on December 16, 2014 titled, Freedom for One, Citizenship for the Other, Two Signatures 235 Years Apart.
-In it, I share how a series of events in my family’s Louisiana colonial past brought three individuals — an enslaved woman of color named Agnes, a white French national named Mathieu Devaux dit Platillo, and the Spanish colonial Governor of Louisiana, Bernardo de Galvez — together in the cause of freedom and independence.
+In a blog post I wrote on December 16, 2014, titled, Freedom for One, Citizenship for the Other, Two Signatures 235 Years Apart , I share how a series of events in my family’s Louisiana colonial past brought three individuals — an enslaved woman of color named Agnes, a white French national named Mathieu Devaux dit Platillo, and the Spanish colonial governor of Louisiana, Bernardo de Galvez — together in the cause of freedom and independence.
 Both Devaux and Galvez have been recognized as patriots of the American Revolution for their contributions as soldiers in the cause for America’s freedom from Great Britain.
-You can see the story played out in a segment of the PBS programs History Detectives titled see here the Galvez Papers.

-What would have happened if the train conductor and the whites who opposed him had known then that Plessy is the descendant of Agnes (mentioned above), a formerly enslaved Afro-Creole woman who fought in court and gained her Freedom, and Mathieu Devaux, a Frenchman and patriot of the American Revolution who fought for America’s freedom well before the Louisiana Purchase in 1803 and statehood in 1812?
+What would have happened if the train conductor and the whites who opposed him had known Plessy’s genealogy.
+He is the descendant of Agnes (mentioned above), a formerly enslaved Afro-Creole woman who fought in court and gained her freedom, and Mathieu Devaux, a Frenchman and patriot of the American Revolution who fought for America’s freedom well before the Louisiana Purchase in 1803 and statehood in 1812.
 Would he still have been denied his full rights and privileges as an American citizen under the constitution of the United States?

 Plessy’s case was taken to the local courts and later to the Supreme Court, where it was upheld, thereby ushering in the era known as Jim Crow in America.
-However as was stated by those who took this case all the way to the supreme court said:
+However, as was stated by those who took this case all the way to the Supreme Court:

-Your help in this effort is deeply appreciated.
-See here to learn more about the Plessy v Ferguson case.
+See below to learn more about the Plessy v.
+Ferguson case.